OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Preliminaries

-* You'll first need to download and unzip Maven 3.3.9 if you haven't done so already.
+* You'll first need to unzip Maven 3.3.9 from the `bin` directory if you haven't done so already.
 We will be using the Maven `mvn` command frequently and we highly recommend you create an alias to the `<maven directory>/bin` in your *NIX shell.
 * Get the latest files from the instructor's repository by running

 ~~~